NatWest mobile app down with customers locked out of accounts

 “Customers can still use online and telephone banking, or visit a branch.”

+More than 3,000 outages were reported through services monitoring site Downdetector at about 10am on Friday.

-Disgruntled customers took to X, formerly Twitter, to express their frustrations over the outage which have left them unable to send or receive money through the app.
+Disgruntled customers took to social media site X to express their frustration over the outage, which has left them unable to send or receive money through the app.

 Several users said they could not pay bills, send wages, or transfer funds between accounts on Friday morning.